ninja-con-gafas/utilities/README.md

 Assist in managing and processing financial data.

 - **1.1.
 Consolidate Bank Account Statements**:
-  Merges bank statements from multiple individuals and accounts into a single, unified pandas DataFrame.
+  Merges bank statements from multiple individuals and accounts into a single, unified CSV file.

 ## 2. Google
-Facilitate interactions with Google Sheets and YouTube.
+Facilitate interactions with Google AI Studio, Google Sheets and YouTube.

 - **2.1.
+Google AI**:
+  Facilitates interactions with Google AI through the Gemini Developer API.

+- **2.2.
 Google Sheets**:
-  Facilitates interactions with Google Sheets for data retrieval, manipulation, and updates through the Google Sheets API.
+  Facilitates interactions with Google Sheets for data retrieval, manipulation, and updates through the Google Sheets API and third party libraries.

 - **2.2.
 YouTube**:
-  Facilitates interactions with YouTube for data retrieval through the YouTube Data API.
+  Facilitates interactions with YouTube for data retrieval through the YouTube Data API and third party libraries.

 ## 3. Media
 Assist in managing and processing media-related data.